StackStorm/st2tests/packs/tests/README.md

 About
 -----

 This pack contains a set of end-to-end tests, that allow to verify st2, using st2 itself.
+Those tests automatically run when using ``st2-self-check`` tool.

 Currently the set contains the following tests:

 * **tests.test_packs_pack** verifies functionality provided by [Packs pack](http://docs.stackstorm.com/packs.html#getting-a-pack).
 * **tests.test_quickstart** follows the set of commands described in [Explore StackStorm with CLI](http://docs.stackstorm.com/start.html#explore-st2-with-cli) and [Work with Actions](http://docs.stackstorm.com/start.html#work-with-actions) sections of [Quick Start](http://docs.stackstorm.com/start.html)